How to Set Up and Use Dropbox Selective Sync?

 Step 1.
 Install the CBackup, get started to create an account, and sign in.

 Step 2.
-Go to My Storage and click + > Add Cloud, then choose Dropbox and click Add.
+Go to Storage and choose Dropbox and click Authorize Now.
 Then follow the guide to allow CBackup to access your Dropbox files.

 Step 3.
-Go to Backup Tasks, then press the New Task button to create your backup task.
+Go to Sync, then press the Sync PC to Public Cloud button to create your sync task.

 Step 4.
-Specify the Task Name, and click Add Source to select any folder from the PC that you want to upload to Dropbox.
-Click Add Destination to select Dropbox as the backup destination.
+Specify the Task Name, and select any folder from the PC that you want to upload to Dropbox.

 Step 5.
-Then, press the Start Backup button.
+Select a Dropbox folder as the sync destination.
+Then, press the Start Sync button.

 In addition to the selective sync between the Dropbox cloud and the local, you may need to choose which folders to sync to another cloud drive on Dropbox.
 Here we will tell you how to implement cloud to cloud sync easily and quickly with CBackup.